openhab/openhab-addons/bundles/org.openhab.binding.wundergroundupdatereceiver/README.md

 to set up a dns server that resolves rtupdate.wunderground.com to the IP-address of your server and provide as dns to the weather station does DHCP.
 Make sure not to use this dns server instance for any other DHCP clients.

-The request is in itself simple to parse, so by redirecting it to your openhab server you can intercept the values and use them to control items in your home.
+The request is in itself simple to parse, so by redirecting it to your openHAB server you can intercept the values and use them to control items in your home.
 E.g. use measured wind-speed to close an awning or turn on the sprinkler system after some time without rain.
 This binding allows you to mix and match products from various manufacturers that otherwise have a closed system.